ninetynin/tickticktick/Readme.md

 # tickticktick

-A simple time viewer with seconds on wallpaper built in rust.
+A simple live time wallpaper built using rust.